opensearch-project/documentation-website/_analyzers/index.md

 1. **Case normalization**: Converts all tokens to lowercase to ensure case-insensitive matching.
 For example, "Hello" is normalized to "hello".

 2. **Stemming**: Reduces words to their root form.
-For instance, "cars" is stemmed to "car", and "running" is normalized to "run".
+For instance, "cars" is stemmed to "car" and "running" is normalized to "run".

 3. **Synonym handling:** Treats synonyms as equivalent.
 For example, "jogging" and "running" can be indexed under a common term, such as "run".